4insyde/spring-boot-starter-flink-statefun/README.md

 2. return value is `CompletableFuture<Void>`
 3. Method parameters `Context context, T event` where `T` is any class that can be serialized and deserialized

-`@MessageType` - indicates a class or field that will be used to serialize or deserialize Class defined in generic of Type<T> object.
+`@DataType` - indicates a class or field that will be used to serialize or deserialize Class defined in generic of Type<T> object.
 Starer will load automatically Type object into `TypeResolver`.

 `DispatchableFunction` - interface that indicates to Flink SF specification that it's stateful function.
-`SerDeType` - interface that could be used instead of field messate type declaration to identify Flink Type related class, the interface should be annotated with `@MessageType`
+`SerDeType` - interface that could be used instead of field messate type declaration to identify Flink Type related class, the interface should be annotated with `@DataType`

 ###Endpoint
 Endpoint `/v1/functions` - is API for statefun engine for communication with remote module, via this endpoint